 A Quick way to cut Operational Costs Without Committing to a big Project

 Have you ever wanted to find a way to cut operational costs without setting up a big project to design a new product platform?
 If so, this article will be interesting to you.

 Many companies I have worked with over the years seem to have an easier time adding new products than phasing out old products.
-But when you add new products to your assortment, you also add complexity which, in turn, hampers your company’s product quality, economy of scale and development speed.
+But when you add new products to your assortment, you also add cost of complexity which, in turn, hampers your company’s product quality, economy of scale and development speed.
 It would be nice if you could count on every new product adding substantial sales volume, but research tell us that only a few of them will.
 Over time, companies end up with a tail of low-volume products and higher, overall complexity.

 Figure 1: A typical issue for suppliers of industrial equipment is a long tail of low-volume products.
 Some products can’t carry their weight of administration and supply chain investments, draining resources from the top performing products.

 As consultants, our primary long-term approach is to address this situation by designing configurable product platforms, aiming to substantially reduce complexity without sacrificing any customer requirements.
 Modularization is a long-term commitment, but actions can also be taken to secure short-term benefits.

 If you simply phase-out unprofitable products, you can quickly reduce some of your complexity.
 The downside, compared to modularity, is a more limited impact on complexity and that you risk losing some sales volume as you shrink the product assortment.

 But, phasing out products is easier said than done.
 How do you know that a product is indeed unprofitable?
 And, how do you know that phasing out one product will not lead to lost sales of other, complementary products?